 Also, if your child is about to enter the teen years (or another potentially difficult phase) think about the future.
 Some parents I know are already planning how they will address behavior as their ADD daughter (who is now 11) becomes a teenager.
 They’re learning skills to prepare for their interactions with her at a later time.
 This can only help them as they move forward together as a family.

-It’s so important for you and your mate to be on the same page when it comes to your child’s behavior.
+It’s so important for you and your co-parent to be on the same page when it comes to your child’s behavior.
 Make sure one of you isn’t allowing the disrespectful behavior while the other is trying to intercede.
 Sit down together and talk about what your bottom lines are, and then come up with a plan of action—and a list of consequences you might give—if your child breaks the rules.

 It may sound old fashioned, but it’s important to teach your child basic manners like saying “please” and “thank you.”
 When your child deals with her teachers in school or gets her first job and has these skills to fall back on, it will go a long way.

 When your child is being disrespectful, you as a parent need to correct them in a respectful manner.
 Yelling and getting upset and having your own attitude in response to theirs is not helpful.
 In fact, it often only escalates their disrespectful behavior.
 The truth is, if you allow their disrespectful behavior to affect you, it’s difficult to be an effective teacher in that moment.